My blog posts likely contain affiliate links, including for the Amazon Associates program.

 So I haven’t been to Palm Springs for Coachella, but I have been to the area (my first trip to Joshua Tree was accidentally over a Coachella weekend).
 My top advice is to plan ahead.

-Off my soapbox, I hope that if you found this post you do choose to extend your Coachella trip and visit Palm Springs for a few days.
+Off my soapbox, I hope that if you found this post you do choose to extend your Coachella trip and visit Palm Springs for a few days or make it a long weekend.
 As you’ve seen, the city has so much more to offer – including bananas good Instagram spots – and most people will totally miss it.

 Where to Stay in Palm Springs